Dense associative memory for Gaussian distributions

 Associative memories are a foundational paradigm for robust storage and retrieval of structured information.
 Classical models, such as the Hopfield network \citep{hopfield1982} and its modern high-capacity extensions \citep{krotov2016dense,ramsauer2020hopfield}, demonstrate that high-dimensional patterns can be stored in distributed representations and retrieved accurately under partial or corrupted queries.
 These models formalize the principle that memory retrieval can be framed as a dynamical system evolving toward energy minima corresponding to stored patterns.

-While most prior work on associative memory has focused on \emph{vector-valued} data, many modern applications involve \emph{probability distributions} as the fundamental objects.
-In representation learning, embeddings are increasingly modeled as distributions to capture uncertainty and multi-modality, requiring retrieval and manipulation at the distributional level rather than through point estimates.
-Gaussian embeddings in particular provide a versatile framework, beginning with \citet{vilnis2014word}, who modeled words as multivariate Gaussians to encode semantic uncertainty and asymmetry.
-This paradigm has since been extended to networks and graphs via Graph2Gauss \citep{bojchevski2018deep}, to documents in both unsupervised settings \citep{banerjee2017gaussian} and linked-document frameworks like GELD \citep{he2020geld}, and to richer semantic representations such as Wasserstein Gaussian embeddings \citep{athiwaratkun2018hierarchical}, Gaussian mixture embeddings \citep{athiwaratkun2018hierarchical}, and conceptualized Gaussian embeddings \citep{wang2021conceptualized}.
-Recent advances also include Gaussian graph neural networks for large ontologies \citep{wang2025ggn} and sentence embeddings as Gaussian distributions \citep{yoda2024sentence}.
-Across these domains, Gaussian representations unify uncertainty, hierarchical structure, and distributional similarity, underscoring their versatility for modern machine learning.
+While prior work on associative memory has focused on \emph{vector-valued} data, many modern applications involve \emph{probability distributions} as fundamental objects.
+Gaussian embeddings, in particular, have become a versatile framework for capturing uncertainty: words \citep{vilnis2014word}, graph nodes \citep{bojchevski2018deep}, documents \citep{gourru2021gaussian}, and sentences \citep{yoda2024sentence} have all been embedded as Gaussian distributions.
+These Gaussian representations naturally admit similarity measures via Wasserstein distance, yet existing associative memory frameworks cannot operate on them directly.
+More recently, results on Joint-Embedding Predictive Architectures (JEPAs) show that the anti-collapse (diversity) regularization term in JEPA explicitly drives a self-supervised encoder to produce Gaussian embeddings, implying that the encoder necessarily internalizes the data density \citep{balestriero2025gaussian,zimmermann2025kerjepa}.
+This provides further evidence suggesting that Gaussian embeddings arises naturally in modern representation learning and motivates the need for memory architectures that can operate directly on distributional representations.

-More generally, in uncertainty-aware generative modeling, where probabilistic generative models such as variational autoencoders \citep{kingma2013auto}, normalizing flows \citep{rezende2015variational}, and diffusion models \citep{sohl2015deep,ho2020denoising} learn distributions over complex modalities including images, text, and 3D point-clouds.
+More generally, uncertainty-aware generative modeling relies on probabilistic models such as variational autoencoders \citep{kingma2013auto}, normalizing flows \citep{rezende2015variational}, and diffusion models \citep{sohl2015deep,ho2020denoising} learn distributions over complex modalities including images, text, and 3D point-clouds.
 Similarly, in Bayesian inference, posterior beliefs about latent variables are encoded as probability densities (often Gaussian or Gaussian mixtures) where updating or recalling these beliefs corresponds to operations directly on distributions \citep{bernardo2009bayesian, khan2023bayesian}.
 In these contexts, it is natural to treat entire distributions, rather than individual samples, as primary computational units.
-These considerations motivate the following question: \begin{quote}